Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 10 Things to Do in Krakow in February

 In February, the days get longer and the winter starts to get milder - two good reasons to visit Kraków.
-Read on to find out what you can expect once you've landed.
+Read on to find out more about what you can find in this Polish city.

 Matteo Gramegna